-If you’re creating a brand strategy as a solopreneur, it’s important to think about the values that your brand will live and breath by, being mindful that when you set your values, you need to ‘walk the talk’.
+If you’re creating a brand strategy as a solopreneur, it’s important to consider the values that your brand will live and breathe by, being mindful that when you set your values, you need to ‘walk the talk’.

-This means being transparent about how your business practices and weaving your values through your entire experience.
+This means being transparent about your business practices and weaving your values through your entire customer experience.

-What are your values?
-What do you stand for and what’s intrinsically woven into the fabric of your company?
+Ask yourself: What are your values?
+What do you stand for, and what’s intrinsically woven into the fabric of your company?

 Choose 3-5 brand values to represent your brand.

 It’s important to know that simply stating your brand values is not a strategy.
 Get clear on how you will demonstrate those values through your brand and across every customer touchpoint.